mhyrr/kanonical/src/pages/2020-03-18-formative.md

 I couldn’t stand it.
 This has been a long running problem that I wrote about almost ten years ago too.
 I thought then that it was just [the dreadful music](https://www.kanonical.io/churchmusic/).
 Now I’m wondering if that's just a symptom of how we treat Mass.

-Many of our institutions that used to be _formative_ are nor _performative_.
+Many of our institutions that used to be _formative_ are now _performative_.
 They’re not about shaping, they’re about seeing and - even more so - being seen.

 Here’s a [quote from Russ Roberts](https://www.econtalk.org/yuval-levin-on-a-time-to-build/) from an interview on Yuval Levin’s book _A Time To Build_: